Florida Service Dog Requirements

 Misrepresentation of a Service Dog

 The state of Florida considers the misrepresentation of a service dog a second-degree misdemeanor.
-If a person knowingly presents themselves, in writing, verbally, or through their actions, as having a service dog and do not qualify as such, they may be subject to prosecution.
+If a person knowingly presents themselves, in writing, verbally, or through their actions, as having a service dog and does not qualify as such, they may be subject to prosecution.
+If found guilty, a person can face potential penalties of up to $500 in fines, up to 60 days in jail, and 30 hours of community service.

 Public Accommodation for Owners of Service Animals